All Products

 Create a custom audit alert rule

-If the built-in audit alert rules cannot meet your audit requirements, you can create custom audit alert rules.
-After you create a custom audit alert rule, the rule is enabled by default.
+If built-in audit alert rules cannot meet your audit requirements, you can create custom audit alert rules.
+After creation, custom rules are enabled by default.

-3. In the Add Rule panel, configure the parameters and click Submit.
-The following table describes the parameters.
+2. In the Add Rule panel, configure the parameters and click Submit.

 Parameter